MatthieuBizien/roam-to-git/README.md

 One-liner to run it with a [cron](https://en.wikipedia.org/wiki/Cron) every hours:
 `echo "0 *  *  *  *  '$(which roam-to-git)' '$(pwd)/notes'" | crontab -`

+NB: there are [issues](https://github.com/MatthieuBizien/roam-to-git/issues/43) on Mac with a crontab.

 # Task list

 ## Backup all RoamResearch data